5 Best Embroidery Digitizing Software for 2023 (Comparisons)

 how to convert files in sew what pro

-Basic embroidery file conversion software converts embroidery designs from one machine format (ex: .pes for Brother) to another format (ex: .jef for Janome).
+Basic embroidery file conversion software converts embroidery designs from one machine file format (ex: .pes for Brother) to another embroidery file format (ex: .jef for Janome).

 This is NOT the same as converting a picture file (ex: .jpg or .png) to an embroidery design file, though.